Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 We've already set up credentials for Jenkins to connect with GitBlit, so let's use that:

   - Remove the part of the URL containing your userid.
-  - In the Credentials dropdown box, select the _Jenkins credentials for Gitblit_.
+  - In the Credentials dropdown box, select the _Jenkins credentials for GitBlit_.

 _Now the error message should be gone._